-Military Training Instructors from the 737th Training Group at Joint Base San Antonio-Lackland accept the 2018 Etchberger Team of the Year award during the Air Force Association Symposium on March 1 in Orlando, Fla.
+Military Training Instructors from the 737th Training Group at Joint Base San Antonio-Lackland accept the 2018 Etchberger Team of the Year award during the Air Force Association Sympositum on March 1 in Orlando, Fla.

-individuals are vectored from career fields across the Air Force through the developmental special duty process and will hold the position for at least three crushing it, it is the whole Air Force," said Tech.
+individuals are vectored from career fields across the Air Force through the developmental special duty process and will hold the position for at least three years.

+"If you think about the big picture, this is a huge win for the Air Force because we have all the true professionals from the different career fields coming to one big core, so it's not just the MTI core that is crushing it, it is the whole Air Force," said Tech.
 Sgt.
 Kayleigh McAviney, 322nd TRS military training instructor.

-"If you think about the big picture, this is a huge win for the Air Force because we have all the true professionals from the different career fields coming to one big core, so it's not just the MTI core that is